Bizzby/node-elc-cyard/README.md

 - a "plugin" is just NPM module or a folder that could pass off as one.
 - a plugin's name is taken from the package.json
+- see './example' for how this works

+There is also a `pluginBuilder` to remove the boiler plater from simple factories/plugins.
+See comments in './utils/index.js' for more info